 - Write chores on the popsicle sticks.
 Have fun with this step.

 - Sit down with your kids and talk about which chores they would like to incorporate into this project.

 - Kick your feet up as your kids clean your house, cook dinner and maybe even make their beds.

-Next project is to add a jar for my husband’s “chores.”
-A jar full of “put dirty clothes in hamper,” “lower the toilet seat,” “replace toilet paper when you use the last square,” “put the milk back in the fridge” and “take your shoes off inside the house!”
+The next project is to add a jar for my husband’s “chores.”
+A jar full of “put dirty clothes in the hamper,” “lower the toilet seat,” “replace the toilet paper when you use the last square,” “put the milk back in the fridge” and “take your shoes off inside the house!”

 Update: Two years later, I have now added a jar for Jansen (4) and we are still using our chore sticks weekly.